Waterfall project management methodology, phases, and guide

 Project has a well-defined end goal

-One of the strengths of the waterfall approach is that it allows for a clear path from point A to point B. If you're unsure of what point B is, your project is probably better off using an iterative form of project management like the Agile approach.
+One of the strengths of the waterfall approach is that it allows for a clear path from point A to point B. If you're unsure of what point B is, your project is probably better off using an iterative form of project management like Agile.

-Projects with an easily defined end goal are well-suited for waterfall methodology because project managers can work backwards from the goal to create a clear and detailed path with all of the requirements necessary.
+Projects with an easily defined end goal are well-suited for waterfall because project managers can work backwards from the goal to create a detailed path with all necessary requirements.

 Read: How to write an effective project objective, with examples